bmarci99/Non-parametric-Stats-Project/README.md

 ## Data Overview

-Each XML file contains hourly records for a single day, represented by the following fields:
+Each orginal XML file contains hourly records for a single day, represented by the following fields:

 - **Day**: Date in `YYYYMMDD` format.
 - **Hour**: The hour associated with each bid `(0–23)`.